 The use of permeable components, e.g. plastic pipes that are permeable to gas in underfloor heating systems, should be avoided.
 Provide system separation if such components are nevertheless used.
-This must separate the water flowing through the plastic pipes from other heating circuits - e.g. from the heat source - by the provision of a heat exchanger made of corrosion-resistant material.
+This must separate the water flowing through the plastic pipes from other heating circuits, e.g. from the boiler, by the provision of a corrosion resistant heat exchanger.

-No further anti-corrosion measures are required for sealed unvented hot water heating systems subject to the above points being observed.
+No further anti-corrosion measures are required for sealed hot water heating systems subject to the above points being observed.

-However, take additional precautions where there is a risk of oxygen ingress, for example by adding oxygen binder sodium sulphite (5-10 mg/litre into the excess).
-The pH value of the heating water should be between 9.0-10.5.
+However, take additional precautions where there is a risk of oxygen ingress, for example by adding oxygen binder sodium sulphite (5 - 10 mg/litre into the excess).
+The heating water should have a pH value between 9.0 and 10.5.
 Different conditions apply to systems that contain aluminium components.
 Where chemicals are used as part of the corrosion protection, we recommend that the manufacturer of the chemicals issues a certificate of suitability of the additives with regard to the boiler materials and the materials of the other heating system components.

-We recommend you refer questions of water treatment to Viessmann Industrieservice or an appropriate specialist.
-Further details can be found in Directive VDI 2035 sheet 2 and EN 14868.
+We recommend you refer questions of water treatment to Viessmann industrial services or an appropriate specialist.
+Further details can be found in VDI Directive 2035-2 and EN 14868.